 Bio

-Research Interests: Corporate Governance, Behavioral Finance, Empirical Corporate Finance, ESG & CSR, and Debt Markets.
+Research Interests: Corporate Governance, Corporate Finance, Sustainable Finance, Behavioral Finance, and Debt Markets.

 CV